Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 With modern graphics capabilities, and perhaps a respectful dash of the Metroidvania formula, would a remake be a wholly different playing experience?
 It’s anybody’s guess.

 I should highlight too that while I hated the BGMs back then, they grew on me in recent years.
 As an adult, I finally appreciated the musical intricacies involved.

 4. The Space Quest Series

-I might be biased in my preferences when it comes to retro games, but I doubt few can debate with me that Sierra On-line was one of the top developers in the 80s and 90s.
-Its various Quests series could be considered the predecessors of current open-world gaming concepts.
-No discussion of the subject can be completed without mentioning Sierra.
+I am biased in my preferences when it comes to retro games.
+However, I doubt any player will debate with me when I say Sierra On-line was one of the top and most successful developers in the 80s and 90s.

 6. Hiryū no Ken Series

 Hiryū no Ken (飛龍の拳) was a retro fighting game series developed by Culture Brain in the 80s, with releases right up to the Nintendo 64 era.

 For me, the franchise was especially memorable because starting from Hiryu no Ken II, Culture Brain started incorporating platforming and RPG elements.
 As well as basing many enemies, weapons, and skills, on Asian mythological characters.

 Admittedly, the results weren’t always admirable as far as gameplay was concerned.
 For example, platforming stages were hopelessly clunky.
 In some parts, monotonous too.

 Nonetheless, it was in all, a bold attempt to create an enthralling Anime-like world.
 One rich with mythos and in which an MMA fighter could be the avatar of a Tibetan demon or the shape-shifted form of a Hindu god.